harryandthebottlemen/harryandthebottlemen.github.io/_posts/2017-02-03-Copy-of-Week-9---EXPANDING-SHOP.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>I worked on my own all lesson and used my past Knowledge to complete everything I wanted to.
-This led me to make a very large profit.</td>
+    <td>I made a few corrections to parts that were not working too well.
+I also added graphs.
+This let me see what i made lots of profit on, and so i can get more in stock. </td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>I did very well this lesson and completed everything, while being focused.</td>
+    <td>I did very well this lesson and completed everything, while being focused and sing what was wrong.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>Next time i will continue to focus on the work and expand my shop.
-I will try and add discount codes.</td>
+    <td>I will in future continue to work hard and expand my learning.</td>
   </tr>
 </table>